naparuba/tanuki-www/content/pages/docs/internals/jepsen.md

 the system with random operations.
 The results are analyzed to see if the system violates any of the consistency properties it claims to have.

-As part of our Consul testing, we ran it against Jepsen to determine if any consistency issues could be uncovered.
-In our testing, Consul gracefully recovered from partitions without introducing any consistency issues.
+As part of our XXX testing, we ran it against Jepsen to determine if any consistency issues could be uncovered.
+In our testing, XXX gracefully recovered from partitions without introducing any consistency issues.

 ## Running the tests

 At the moment, testing with Jepsen is rather complex, as it requires setting up multiple virtual machines, SSH keys, DNS configuration, and a working Clojure environment.
-We hope to contribute our Consul testing code upstream and to provide a Vagrant environment for Jepsen testing soon.
+We hope to contribute our XXX testing code upstream and to provide a Vagrant environment for Jepsen testing soon.